drocheam/optrace/docs/source/usage/plots.rst

 **Norms**

-Chromaticity norms describe the brightness normalization for the colored diagram background.
+Chromaticity norms define the brightness normalization method for the colored gamut background inside the plot.

 .. list-table::
    :widths: 100 600
    :align: left

    * - **Sum**
-     - Normalize the sRGB values so the channel sum equals one.
+     - Normalize the sRGB values so the channel sum for each color equals one.
-       Leads to a diagram with smooth color changes and approximately equal brightness.
+       Produces a diagram with smooth color changes and approximately equal brightness.
    * - **Euclidean**
      - Root-mean-square value of linear sRGB channels.
-A good compromise between "Largest" and "Sum", having more saturated colors than "Sum", but also smooth color changes compared to "Largest".
+A good compromise between "Largest" and "Sum", having more saturated colors than "Sum", but also smoother color changes compared to "Largest".
        The default option.
    * - **Largest**
-     - Maximum brightness for each sRGB color.
+     - Maximum possible brightness for each sRGB color.
 Leads to colors with maximum brightness and saturation.

+.. _chroma_norms:

 .. list-table::
    Example of "Sum", "Euclidean" and "Largest" norm (from left to right)